General-relativistic hydrodynamics of non-perfect fluids: 3+1 conservative formulation and application to viscous black-hole accretion: Summary and Conclusion

 \section{Summary and Conclusion}

-After having reviewed the various approaches developed over the years to model relativistic dissipative fluids, we have derived a general-relativistic 3+1 flux-conservative formulation of the second-order dissipative-hydrodynamics equations first suggested by \citet{Israel76} and \citet{Hiscock1983} (\ie the \textbf{HL83} set of GRDHD equations).
-The new set of equations derived in this way provides a comprehensive and complete way of including causal dissipative effects in general-relativistic calculations.
+After having reviewed the various approaches developed over the years to model relativistic dissipative fluids, we have derived a general-relativistic 3+1 flux-conservative formulation of the second-order dissipative-hydrodynamics equations first suggested by \citet{Israel76} and \citet{Hiscock1983}, \ie the \textbf{HL83} set of GRDHD equations.
+The new set of equations provides a comprehensive and complete way of including causal dissipative effects in general-relativistic calculations.

-Although a 3+1 formulation of a reduced version of the \textbf{HL83} set of GRDHD equations was already proposed by \citet{Peitz1997} and \citet{Peitz1999}\footnote{In \citet{Peitz1997} and \citet{Peitz1999}, all terms including products of dissipative currents, \ie $\Pi$, $\boldsymbol{q}$ and $\boldsymbol{\pi}$, and first-order gradients of the primary fluid variables are set to zero in Eqs. (\ref{eq:constitutive_full1}) -- (\ref{eq:constitutive_full3}).} , the work presented here extends the results of Peitz and Appl in three important ways.
-First, our set of equations is complete and does not neglect terms that are considered to play a less significant role (see Appendix \ref{sec:review} for a comparison of the system presented here with other formulations).
+Although a 3+1 formulation of a reduced version of the \textbf{HL83} equations was already proposed by \citet{Peitz1997} and \citet{Peitz1999}, the work presented here extends the results of Peitz and Appl in three important ways.
+First, our set of equations is complete and does not neglect terms that are considered to play a less significant role\footnote{In \citet{Peitz1997} and \citet{Peitz1999}, all terms including products of dissipative currents, \ie $\Pi$, $\boldsymbol{q}$ and $\boldsymbol{\pi}$, and first-order gradients of the primary fluid variables are set to zero in Eqs. (\ref{eq:constitutive_full1}) -- (\ref{eq:constitutive_full3}).} (see Appendix \ref{sec:review} for a comparison of the system presented here with other formulations).
 Second, the equations presented are cast into a flux-conservative form suitable for numerical implementation.
-Finally, also the coupling terms between the different dissipative currents are rewritten a 3+1 form.
-As a result, the full system given in \citet{Hiscock1983} can now be readily implemented in modern numerical-relativity codes and evolved numerically.
+Finally, also the coupling terms between the different dissipative currents are rewritten in a 3+1 form.
+As a result, the full system can now be readily implemented in modern numerical-relativity codes and evolved numerically.

 As a way to test the new set of equations, we have proceeded with the implementation in the GRMHD code \texttt{BHAC} of a reduced version of the equations describing fluids with zero shear and heat currents, and used them against a number of tests in flat and curved background metrics.